Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Accessories and Add-ons

 When it comes to add-ons, Medical Guardian has more to offer than Life Alert.
-Life Alert's add-ons are their Help Button and Mobile + GPS system.
-They don't have lockboxes, caregiver benefits, or fall detection available like Medical Guardian.
+Life Alert’s add-ons are their Help Button and On-the-Go + GPS.
+They don’t have lockboxes, caregiver benefits, or fall detection available like Medical Guardian.
 For older adults who want to purchase some of these accessories and add-ons from Medical Guardian, keep in mind they each have an additional fee.

 Our Recommendations for Life Alert and Medical Guardian

-Medical Guardian and Life Alert can both deliver reliable medical alert monitoring.
+Medical Guardian and Life Alert both offer reliable medical alert monitoring.
 Below is a breakdown of our recommendations for each company.

 Pros About Life Alert

-• Seniors who value brand reputation and don't mind paying extra for it.
+• Seniors who value brand reputation and don’t mind paying extra.

 • Older adults who don't want to worry about charging devices.